 The Third Party Litigation Funding Law Review: United Arab Emirates

 The Dubai International Financial Centre (DIFC) is a free zone within the United Arab Emirates (UAE), which was established in 2004.
 The DIFC is a common law jurisdiction – an enclave within the UAE's otherwise civil law legal system – and has its own courts (the DIFC Courts), where proceedings are governed by the Rules of the DIFC Courts (RDC), which are closely modelled on the English Civil Procedure Rules.
 The DIFC also has its own civil and commercial legal framework, which is different from the onshore UAE law.
-As part of that framework, the DIFC has its own Arbitration Law, which is based on the UNCITRAL Model Law.
+As part of that framework, the DIFC has its own Arbitration Law,2 which is based on the UNCITRAL Model Law.
+This used to be one of the many differences between the DIFC and onshore UAE; however, onshore UAE arbitration is now governed by the Federal Law No. 6 of 2018, which is also based on the UNCITRAL Model Law.
+This change brings the UAE into line with internationally accepted standards in terms of procedure and enforcement.
+It remains to be seen how the new Law will be applied in practice, but this development is likely to offer more certainty and, therefore, likely to make UAE-seated arbitration more attractive to funds.

 The UAE, and the Middle Eastern region in general, have not been a traditional market for litigation funding, and that has mostly been because funders have perceived Middle Eastern jurisdictions as not offering the level of certainty and predictability they look for in the legal process.
 However, the introduction of common law free zones such as the DIFC (and more recently Abu Dhabi Global Market), with their own courts and arbitration laws, gives rise to more attractive new markets for funders.

 Since their establishment in 2011, the DIFC Courts have seen their caseload increase steadily, and they are becoming the preferred dispute resolution forum in the region for both local and regional parties, as well as for parties from other international jurisdictions.
-According to the DIFC's annual report for 2019, the total number of cases before the DIFC Courts and in arbitration was 952, with an average value of 82,799,557 dirhams for cases before the Court of First Instance and in arbitration; an average value of 118,575 dirhams for cases before the Small Claims Tribunal; and with the average value of enforcement cases being 10,281,049 dirhams.
-In the first half of 2020, the DIFC Courts reported a surge of 96 per cent in the number of cases before the Court of First Instance compared to the same period in 2019, and this included a 70 per cent increase in opt-in cases where the parties chose the DIFC Courts to resolve their disputes.
-The number of enforcement cases increased by 15 per cent compared with the number of enforcement cases filed in the first half of 2019 and the operational capacity of the Small Claims Tribunal was also strong in the first half of 2020, with 213 claims having been filed.
-This, in turn, indicates potential for growth for litigation funding.
+According to the DIFC's annual report for 2020, the total number of cases before the DIFC Courts, including Court of First Instance, with its Technology and Construction Division and Arbitration Division, Small Claims Tribunal and enforcement proceedings was 882, with an average value of 86,337,354.20 dirhams for cases before the Court of First Instance, including Technology and Construction Division and Arbitration Division; an average value of 120,548.73 dirhams for cases before the Small Claims Tribunal; and with the average value of enforcement cases being 5,221,061.52 dirhams.3 In the first half of 2021, the DIFC Courts reported an increase of 11 per cent in the number of cases before the Court of First Instance compared to the same period in 2020, with 50 per cent of cases brought before the Court of First Instance being opt-in cases where the parties chose the DIFC Courts to resolve their disputes.
+The number of enforcement cases increased by 8 per cent compared with the number of enforcement cases filed in the first half of 2020, and the value of the enforcement cases filed in the first half of 2021 amounted to 568 million dirhams, which was an impressive increase of 198 per cent from the same period in 2020.
+These figures reinforce and illustrate the DIFC Courts' record of certainty for business through enforceable judgments.
+The operational capacity of the Small Claims Tribunal was also strong in the first half of 2021, with 201 claims with a total value of 20 million dirhams having been filed.4 This all, in turn, indicates potential for growth for litigation funding.

 Legal and regulatory framework